publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch3/m__us_usc_t23_s305.md

  __References in Text__

     An Act for the preservation of American antiquities, referred to in text, is [act June 8, 1906, ch.
 3060][/us/act/1906-06-08/ch3060], [34 Stat.
-225][/us/stat/34/225], popularly known as the Antiquities Act of 1906, which is classified generally to sections 431, 432, and 433 of Title 16, Conservation.
-For complete classification of this Act to the Code, see Short Title note set out under [section 431 of Title 16][/us/usc/t16/s431] and Tables.
+225][/us/stat/34/225], popularly known as the Antiquities Act of 1906.
+For complete classification of this Act to the Code, see Tables.

  __Amendments__